aninditadash/java_basics/README.md

 __Memory Allocation for Non-Primitives:__ Objects (instances of non-primitive types) and their data are stored on the heap memory.
 Variables of non-primitive types store references (memory locations) to these objects.
 References to these objects (i.e. the local variables referencing these objects) are stored in the stack memory.

+## **Strings in Java**

+In Java, a String is the type of object that can store a sequence of characters enclosed by double quotes, and every character is stored in 16 bits, i.e., using UTF 16-bit encoding.
+Java provides a robust and flexible API for handling strings, allowing for various operations such as concatenation, comparison, and manipulation.
+There are two ways to create a string in Java: string literal, using new keyword.

+- __Using string literal:__ In this case, the Java Virtual Machine (JVM) manages a "String Constant Pool."
+When a string literal is encountered, the JVM first checks if an identical string already exists in this pool.
+If it does, a reference to that existing object is returned.
+If not, a new String object is created in the pool, and a reference to it is returned.
+This mechanism promotes memory efficiency by reusing identical string objects.